-My partners and I work with businesses and organizations of all sizes and across different industries and geographies to leverage the power of boundless connections, cultural diversities, and synergistic relationships.
-In this process, we partner with organizations as a trusted stakeholder to develop their capacities for sustainable change and growth.
+Dr. Sara Nasserzadeh works with businesses and organizations of all sizes, and across different industries and geographies, to leverage the power of boundless connections, cultural diversities, and synergistic relationships.
+In this process, she partners with organizations as a trusted stakeholder to develop their capacities for sustainable change and growth.

 Areas of Consulting Practice

 Diversity and inclusion are common buzzwords across all industries.
 Corporations reportedly spend a staggering $8 billion a year on average for their D&I programs.
 But are they trying to be optically and politically diverse or do they truly want to create, nurture, and harvest a diverse workforce?

 There is an emerging body of research that supports a positive link between diversity of age, gender, education, race, and cultural heritage and an organization’s level of innovation, employee effectiveness, employee engagement, and revenue generated.

 Companies strive to build diverse teams, but if the context of their workplace is not inclusive, they will not capitalize on the potential of this workforce.

 Historically, and even now, organizations speak about hiring people who are the right cultural fit.
 This is where they miss the point, psychologically speaking, because we know that people don’t necessarily want to fit in as much as they want to belong.
 In companies where there is an emphasis on an organizational culture versus an inclusive one that respects and works with each individual’s diverse background, values, and talents, turnover rates are much higher and the rate of innovative products and services are much lower.